LukeSmithxyz/based.cooking/src/lobster-bisque.md

 8. Add the flour and give it all a stir, let it dry up in the pan.
 9. Deglaze the pan with the white wine and once the wine has dried up a bit add the fish stock.
 10. Tie up your herbs using kitchen twine and add them to your pot.
-11. Let it simmer on low heat for 30 minutes, while the soup is boiling take the lobster meat and dice it into bitesized pieces.
+11. Let it simmer on low heat for 30 minutes, while the soup is boiling take the lobster meat and dice it into bite-sized pieces.
 12. After the soup is done boiling run it through a fine sieve.
 13. Bring the strained soup back to  a light boil and add the diced lobster pieces.
 14. Let the soup boil for 4 more minutes to heat up the lobster and serve, add pepper and salt to taste.